Home in The Governors Club. Photo and listing credit to Lauren Pennington of The Designated Agency, Inc

 Residents have access to a residents’ amenity area that includes tennis courts and a pool.
 This area, as the name implies, is for residents only.
 When you buy into The Governors Club, you pay a $1,000 transfer fee and HOA dues.
 This fee gives you access to the residents’ amenity center, located toward the back of the community.

 The larger amenity area is for Members regardless of whether they are residents.
 What you have access to as a member will depend on the membership level you choose.
-There’s an 18-Hole Championship golf course designed by Arnold Palmer, and practice facilities include a driving range, putting greens, and a chipping area.
+There’s an 18-hole Championship golf course designed by Arnold Palmer, and practice facilities include a driving range, putting greens, and a chipping area.
 There are also locker rooms, a pool, a children’s pool, and events throughout the year.
 Finally, multiple dining options exist, including the Palmer Dining Room, 19th Hole Grille, and a Cabana Bar at the Pool.
 There’s also a rumored Men’s Grille in the men’s locker room, although I need to verify.

 The Governors Club Memberships Explained

 If you are a resident of the Governor’s Club and want to enjoy the social aspect of membership, there is an option called “Resident Social Membership.”
 The Resident Social Membership grants access to the membership pool, clubhouse, and non-golf related social events.
 To qualify, you must be a lot owner of The Governors Club community and commit to a two-year membership.
 Members are responsible for paying dues, guest fees, and food minimums.
-There is no initiation fee, but this option will raise your monthly dues by $75.
+There is no initiation fee, but this option will raise your monthly dues by $91.

 The Full Golf Membership is designed for those who love to hit the links.
 With unlimited golf included, members don’t have to worry about green or cart fees.
 However, the member is responsible for guest fees, food minimums, and other associated fees.
 Full Golf Members also enjoy unlimited access to the club’s pool and exclusive entry to the clubhouse.
 They can participate in all golf and social events organized by the club.
 So, if you want to perfect your swing and meet new friends, the Full Golf Membership is your ticket.
-This membership requires a $25,000 non-refundable initiation fee; the dues are $790 monthly.
+This membership requires a $45,000 non-refundable initiation fee; the dues are $875 monthly.

 Bronze Members at The Governors Club can access all pool and clubhouse privileges and non-golf related social events.
 Bronze Members may play golf up to 12 times per year on Tuesdays, Wednesdays, and Thursdays but must call ahead to check for availability.
-The non-refundable initiation fee for Bronze Members is $7,000, and the dues are $195 monthly.
+The non-refundable initiation fee for Bronze Members is $10,000, and the dues are $231 monthly.
 In addition to dues, Bronze Members are responsible for paying guest fees and fulfilling food minimums.

 Utility Easement and Sidewalks